 Our first company visit was HubSpot.
 Welcomed with a breakfast and a guided tour, we could notice that this company wants to create a nice work environment for their employees.
 If you are an employee of HubSpot –a HubSpotter-, you can play ping-pong, Playstation, go to the fitness or even take a nap.
 After we got our first impression of this scale-up, we listened to a presentation about HubSpot and together with HubSpotter Denis-Sidney we did a challenge where their new office would be.
 For your information: they announced last week that it will be Berlin.

-- Discovering the world of Google
+No. 2: Discovering the world of Google

 The Dublin Google office tour is not the average company visit you will ever experience.
 Inside these large office buildings you just don’t know what to expect.
 Every floor has its own theme and surprises.
 Guided by one of the Belgian Googlers we travelled all the way to the highest floor of the Dublin Google office while passing 7 restaurants, a swimming pool, a large fitness area and a ridiculous amount of ‘mini-kitchens’ and gaming rooms.
 And yes since we were there we searched for our houses on a giant Google street view.
 The fact that there are even private doctors and dentists and free laptops available for all Googlers makes this an extraordinary company.
 We definitely had a great time at Google!